Biological technician, Kaihangarau koiora

 You may need

-- a Bachelor’s or Master’s degree in science
+- a bachelor's degree in biological sciences, science or similar area

-- a New Zealand Diploma in Applied Science (Levels 5 and 6)
+- a New Zealand Diploma in Applied Science (Level 5 or 6)

 - to join a professional organisation